Categories Blog

 Today, surgical scissors are fundamental tools that are a part of every healthcare facility for their impeccable uses and benefits.
 Also, these equipment are present in almost every operating table because they serve multiple purposes.
 Surgeons use surgical scissors to remove or reposition bones and cut tissues and other materials during surgeries.

-Different types of scissors for surgery
+Different Types of Scissors for Surgery

 Bandage scissors

 These scissors have a unique design keeping the patient’s safety in mind and are useful for cutting bandages, and gauze as well as to size the bandages.
 These scissors come with a blunt bottom tip and an angled tip that can easily cut through the thin material without damaging the skin area.
-Also, there are generally two types of bandage scissors available Knowles and Lister.
-The former is useful for cutting through thick materials and comes with a lightweight and durable design.
-Also, the upper blade of these scissors comes with a tip for protecting the patient.

-Iris scissors
+Iris Scissors

 Iris scissors are tiny scissors that come with a delicate tip but are extremely sharp.
 These scissors are commonly useful during eye-related procedures but surgeons can also use them for other surgical practices such as OB/GYN, removing fine tissues and sutures, and dermatologic surgeries.

-Dissecting scissors
+Dissecting Scissors

 Dissecting scissors are multipurpose tools that surgeons use to make cuts and remove skin, tissues, and stitches during surgical procedures.
 These scissors generally provide more mechanical leverage as compared to scalpels.
-Also, they greatly protect incisions during exploration with their ideally curved blades.
-Both light and heavy blade variations are available for these scissors.

-Metzenbaum scissors
+Metzenbaum Scissors

 Metzenbaum scissors is the most common name you will hear regarding surgical scissors.
 This is because these surgical scissors are highly popular for their delicate tips and slender elongated blades.
 These incredible scissors are named after an American surgeon named Myron Firth Metzenbaum who was a specialist in reconstructive and oral surgery.

-Mayo scissors
+Mayo Scissors

 Mayo scissor is another essential scissor that must be a part of every operating room for their incredible features and uses.
 This tool comes in both straight and curved variants with durable blades.
 Surgeons choose the one based on their specific surgical needs and personal preferences.
-Also, this instrument comes with a semi-blunt end and is primarily useful for cutting resilient tissues such as fascia and muscles.
+Also, this instrument comes with a semi-blunt end and is primarily useful for cutting resilient tissues such as fascia and muscles

 Tenotomy scissor

 This surgical scissor is greatly useful during intricate procedures such as neurosurgery, ophthalmic surgery, and plastic surgery procedures.
 Surgeons are able to have better accessibility in confined spaces with the help of this tool due to their long handle and secure grip.
 Moreover, tenotomy scissors are available in different shapes and sizes to suit different surgical scenarios.
-The blunt tips variant is great for handling membranes effectively whereas sharp tips are ideally useful during precise dissections.

 Stitch scissor